sguitardude/csharpstandard/standard/classes.md

 The name, the number of type parameters, and the formal parameter list of a method define the signature ([§7.6](basic-concepts.md#76-signatures-and-overloading)) of the method.
 Specifically, the signature of a method consists of its name, the number of its type parameters, and the number, *parameter_mode_modifier*s ([§14.6.2.1](classes.md#14621-general)), and types of its formal parameters.
 The return type is not part of a method’s signature, nor are the names of the formal parameters, the names of the type parameters, or the constraints.
 When a formal parameter type references a type parameter of the method, the ordinal position of the type parameter (not the name of the type parameter) is used for type equivalence.

 The name of a method shall differ from the names of all other non-methods declared in the same class.
-In addition, the signature of a method shall differ from the signatures of all other methods declared in the same class, and two methods declared in the same class may not have signatures that differ solely by `ref` and `out`.
+In addition, the signature of a method shall differ from the signatures of all other methods declared in the same class, and two methods declared in the same class may not have signatures that differ solely by `in`, `out`, and `ref`.

 The method’s *type_parameter*s are in scope throughout the *method_declaration*, and can be used to form types throughout that scope in *return_type*, *method_body*, and *type_parameter_constraints_clause*s but not in *attributes*.